thanu2603/Login-page/README.md

 # Login-page
-In this project, I developed a user-friendly login page which ensures safe user access.
+In this project, I developed login page which ensures safe user access.
 This project implements a strong password protection to ensure smooth user experience.